MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-deployment-of-add-ins.md

 Word, Excel, and PowerPoint 2013 for Windows will support the same minor checks if Active Directory Authentication Library (ADAL) is enabled.
 There are two options for compliance, as explained next.

-- **Enable ADAL**

-    This article explains how to enable ADAL for Office 2013: [Using Office 365 modern authentication with Office clients](https://support.office.com/article/776c0036-66fd-41cb-8928-5495c0f9168a).

-    You also need to set the registry keys to enable ADAL as explained in [Enable Modern Authentication for Office 2013 on Windows devices](../security-and-compliance/enable-modern-authentication.md).

-    Additionally, you need to install the following April updates for Office 2013:
+- **Enable ADAL**.
+This article explains how to enable ADAL for Office 2013: [Using Office 365 modern authentication with Office clients](https://support.office.com/article/776c0036-66fd-41cb-8928-5495c0f9168a).<br/>You also need to set the registry keys to enable ADAL as explained in [Enable Modern Authentication for Office 2013 on Windows devices](../security-and-compliance/enable-modern-authentication.md).<br/>Additionally, you need to install the following April updates for Office 2013:

   - [Description of the security update for Office 2013: April 10, 2018](https://support.microsoft.com/help/4018330/description-of-the-security-update-for-office-2013-april-10-2018)

   - [April 3, 2018, update for Office 2013 (KB4018333)](https://support.microsoft.com/en-us/help/4018333/april-3-2018-update-for-office-2013-kb4018333)

-- **Don't enable ADAL**
+- **Don't enable ADAL**.
 If you're unable to enable ADAL in Office 2013, then our recommendation is to use Group Policy to turn off the Store for the office clients.
 Information on how to turn off the app for Office settings is located [here](https://technet.microsoft.com/library/cc178992.aspx).

 ## End user experience with add-ins